SunsetFi/simply-openapi/packages/controllers/docs/dev/adding-authentication.md

 ### Requiring authentication on all methods of a controller

-You can use the `@RequireAuthentication` decorator on a controller to annotate that all methods in that controller are gated behind the specified authentication scheme.
+You can use the `@RequireAuthentication` decorator on a controller to annotate that all methods in that controller are gated behind the specified security scheme.

-The first argument to `@RequireAuthentication` takes either a string name of the authentication scheme, or it can take a constructor for an AuthenticationController decorated with `@Authenticator`.
+The first argument to `@RequireAuthentication` takes either a string name of the security scheme, or it can take a constructor for an AuthenticationController decorated with `@Authenticator`.

 The second argument to `@RequireAuthentication` takes an array of scopes, all of which will be required to access the methods.
 Note that this is not handled automatically; your AuthenticationController must implement its own logic to check the given scopes against the decoded credentials.